 Fractures and Broken Bones

 Car occupants often suffer broken arms, broken collarbones, fractured legs.
 They often suffer breaks to fingers, toes, wrists, and ribs.
-Any bone in the body can be damaged when bodies fly about the inside of a car of if someone flies to the ground.
+Any bone in the body can be damaged when bodies fly about the inside of a car if someone flies to the ground.
 Most fractures and breaks require treatment by an orthopedic surgeon.
-Many bones do heal after months of time.
+Many bones do heal after months.
 Some heal without surgery.
-Others breaks require an operation.
+Other breaks require an operation.
 During the healing process, the bones are normally placed in casts that can’t be removed.
 These casts can be quite uncomfortable.
-Some victims never fully recover the range of motion they had prior to the car accident.
+Some victims never fully recover the range of motion they had before the car accident.

 Cuts and Lacerations

 Most car accident victims bleed and suffer cuts from the flying glass and other debris.
 If a cut is severe enough, the car accident victim may require cosmetic surgery to help improve the victim’s appearance and self-esteem.
 Many cuts heal with time if treatment is quick.
 Lacerations are generally deeper and more severe than cuts.

 Whiplash and soft tissue injuries